atemaguer/React-Native-Layouts/README.md

 ```

-*Disclaimer* : <span style="color:red"> The apps will be able to run as expected only in Android.
+*Disclaimer* : The apps will be able to run as expected only in Android.
 For iOS developers, there will be minor alterations since it was originally built and tested on an Android Phone.

-Henceforth, you can start editing the and customizing the apps.
+Henceforth, you can start editing and customizing the apps.